 Favorite Books: All I ever saw were tabloids.

-She’s moaning, farting and burping in pain with the TV volume up to the max.
+Current Status (from when I was writing some of this down at the hospital): She’s moaning, farting and burping in pain with the TV volume up to the max.
 She was watching Wheel of Fortune, but now it sounds as if she’s switched it to a cop show.
 Does she like having the TV on so loud while she’s having a pain episode?

 The above information is a testament to Andrea’s loud and forward nature because never once did we have a conversation with her (only polite remarks here and there where proper etiquette required it) and I only ever caught a few glimpses of her.